 Currently the medical assistant program is housed at the Fourth St. campus of Coconino Community College with a fully functioning classroom and skills lab.
 Local community medical office facilities provide their patients and facilities, giving the medical assistant students the opportunity to master the skills required for certification and completing the national exam.

 b.
 Equipment

-A few teaching models as well as a spirometer have been purchased for in class use.
+A few teaching models as well as a spirometer have been purchased for in-class use.
 The spirometer will help give students access to diagnostic equipment that is common in the field and the teaching models help students to be successful on anatomy and physiology tests.

 c.
 Differential tuition use

-The differential tuition charged for the medical assisting classes helps with purchasing supplies commonly used in lab instruction such as phlebotomy and injection equipment
+The differential tuition charged for the medical assisting classes helps with purchasing supplies commonly used in lab instruction such as phlebotomy and injection equipment.

 III.
 Analysis and Reflection